 1749 Jan 26 – The heavily-armed Dutch merchant ship Amsterdam was run ashore at Bulverhythe in a gale.
 The big East Indiaman was on her maiden voyage from Amsterdam to Java, and had sailed with over 330 people on board and carrying two tons of silver.
 But as she entered the English Channel her rudder was torn off in a gale, and at the same time many members of the crew were dying of a disease.
 The surviving crew forced the ship to drive onto the beach at Bulverhythe in order to escape the threat of death by the disease.
 Two-thirds of the three-masted ship, now owned by the Dutch government, still lie in the sands opposite the railway sheds, and can be seen at very low water.

-1749 – The town’s first fire-fighting service was set up, with some hand-pumps on wheels, donated by the town’s two MPs.
-They were stored under the town hall in the High Street.
+1749 – The town’s first fire-fighting service was set up.
+One or more fire engines were donated by the town’s two MPs.
+They consisted of a pump on wheels, with a long wooden hand-rail on eith side which was worked up and down by relays of men, They were stored under the town hall in the High Street.

 1750 – The earliest-known large-scale map of most of Hastings was made by Samuel Cant.
 The map had been commissioned by the town’s most powerful man, John Collier, to show the land that he owned on the East and West Hills, in the Bourne and Priory Valleys and in lower Clive Vale.
 The map shows the town was concentrated at the seaward end of the Bourne Valley, plus the full lengths of High Street, All Saints Street and George Street.
 There were two ‘gun gardens’: where today are Sturdee Place and the bottom easterly corner of All Saints Street.
 Windmills were on the West Hill, near where the Plough Inn is today, and on top of White Rock.
 The top of the East Hill and much of the rest of the land was fields.
 The map included a picture of Collier’s residence, today called Old Hastings House, at the top of the High Street, showing a large building, with a well-laid-out garden and stables (today’s Stables Theatre).